MoisesVeloso/Loyalty_Gmax_New/README.md

 # Gmax Loyalty System

 ## Description
-The **Gmax Loyalty System** is a web-based application designed to track and manage loyalty points for customers.
-It enables businesses to manage customer transactions and reward their loyalty with a point system.
+The **Gmax Loyalty System** is a simple web-based application designed to track and manage loyalty points for customers.

 ## Features
 - **Customer Registration**: A page where customers can register their details to create a profile.